Created for expats living in Japan

 Japanese Languages Classes in Koto-ku

-Japanese Language Classes (Koto Nihongo no Kai)
+Japanese Lessons (Koto Nihongo no Kai)

-Website: https://www.city.koto.lg.jp/101032/kurashi/komyunitei/kokusai/seikatsu/65.html
+Website: https://www.city.koto.lg.jp/101021/kurashi/komyunitei/kokusai/seikatsu/65.html

-Address: Multiple venues (please check the website)
+Address: Multiple venues (Please check the website)

 Japanese Languages Classes in Nakano-ku